dgoffredo/dgoffredo.github.io/content/worms/worms.md

 > **EARTHWORM CASTINGS** & BAT GUANO

-The company whose soil I'm using this season, Cost of Maine, also makes a special cannabis-specific potting soil called "Stonington Blend."
+The company whose soil I'm using this season, Coast of Maine, also makes a special cannabis-specific potting soil called "Stonington Blend."

 ![Coast of Maine Stonington Blend potting soil](stonington.jpg)